FredericBinon/JS-Cookie-Clicker/README.md

 - Arnaud and Mathilde start the bonus algorithm .js.

 ### Tuesday 12/02
-- Andres and Amalia visual charter correction .CSS
+- Andres and Amalia visual charter fixed .CSS
 - Amalia and Frederic works on speach ballon alteration.
 - Arnaud and Mathilde almost finish the bonus botton.
 And start the *countdown* code on .js.
-- Frederic finish the *autoclick* botton.
+- Frederic finish the *autoclick* button.

 ### Wendesday 13/02
 - Correcting last bugs.
 - Testing the game.
-- Merging the *developpment* branch on the *master*.
+- Merging the *developpment* branch into the *master* branch.
 - Celebrating our first commun project.

 ## What we learn...